Mathematics and Computational Thinking

 Prerequisites: Completion of Algebra I and Geometry or Integrated Mathematics

-Accelerated Algebra includes conic sections, series and sequences and partial fractions along with all Algebra II topics (linear functions and systems, matrices, quadratic and polynomial functions, exponential and logarithmic functions, radical and rational functions, right triangle trigonometry and probability and statistics) with particular emphasis on challenging word problems and applications of the concepts.
-This course is an excellent choice for students who want to enhance and develop furthermore their critical thinking and problem-solving skills and prepare well for the Accelerated Pre-Calculus course the year after.
+Accelerated Algebra includes conic sections, series and sequences and partial fractions along with all Algebra II topics (linear functions and systems, absolute-value functions, matrices, quadratic and polynomial functions, exponential and logarithmic functions, radical and rational functions, piecewise functions, right triangle trigonometry and probability and statistics) with particular emphasis on challenging word problems and applications of the concepts.
+This course is an excellent choice for students who want to further develop their critical thinking and problem-solving skills and prepare well for the Accelerated Pre-Calculus course the year after.
 A graphing calculator is required.

-Prerequisites: Completion of Algebra I and Geometry or Integrated Mathematics and department consent
+Prerequisites: Completion of Geometry or Integrated Mathematics and department consent

-Designed to supplement the material presented in Algebra II, FST completes the study of the elementary functions; linear, quadratic, exponential, logarithmic and trigonometric.
-Additionally, the course develops some material from finite mathematics including an introduction to probability and statistics, additional applications of trigonometry, and sequences and series.
-The topics cover a wide range of mathematics and are designed to significantly enhance students' ability to undertake the study of advanced statistical applications.
-Throughout the entire course, modeling of real phenomena is emphasized.
+This course is designed to integrate functions, statistics and trigonometry and apply the algebra and geometry that students have studied in prior years.
+Supplementing the material presented in Algebra II in particular, FST completes the study of the elementary functions; linear, quadratic, exponential, logarithmic and trigonometric.
+Additionally, the course develops some material from finite mathematics including an introduction to probability and statistics, and additional applications of trigonometry, as well as sequences and series.
+This course contains many topics of traditional Pre-Calculus courses.
+These cover a wide range of mathematics and are designed to significantly enhance students' ability to undertake the study of advanced statistical applications.
+Throughout the course, modeling of real phenomena is emphasized.
+In this way, Functions, Statistics and Trigonometry demonstrates how a single mathematics course can involve all of the major areas of mathematics.
 A graphing calculator is required.

 Prerequisites: Algebra II and department consent